larryklingaman3/larryklingaman3/README.md

 </a>

-I am a fourth year student at California State University, San Bernardino with a profound interest in cybersecurity and a dedication to furthering my knowledge.
+I recently graduated from California State University, San Bernardino with a B.S in Information Syste,s & Technology with a concentration in Cybersecurity.
+I have a profound interest in cybersecurity and a dedication to furthering my knowledge.
+I have the CompTia A+, Network+, and Security+ certifications and I actively participate in TryHackMe Pathways and CTFs.

 ## Objective